Blue Network: Programming, 1935–1941

 What follows are some examples of the programming on NBC Blue that illustrate a gradual shift in tone.

 The official website for Helen Hayes shows a number of programs that she did for NBC Blue during this time, including a Eugene O'Neill play cycle in August 1937, two different dramatic series of her own in 1935–1936 (one sponsored by General Foods), and an appearance on a Blue series in 1940, one which brought famous people who would explain why a particular book has been their favorite.

+On February 4, 1937, NBC Blue began broadcasting Ohio School of the Air's "Men Who Made History" series, later renamed "Men Who Made America".
+The educational series was designed for schoolroom audiences and featured a different historical figure each week with their dramatized life story, e.g. novelist and editor William Dean Howells (1837–1920) was showcased on March 4, 1937.

 The "preview" section of the November 28, 1938, edition of Time gives some idea of the kind of programming that the Blue Network carried.
 On Friday, November 25 at 4 p.m., it carried a speech by then-Secretary of State Cordell Hull.
 Later that night, it carried the welterweight championship fight from Madison Square Garden, followed by Wagnerian opera from Chicago's Lyric Opera.
 Saturday, November 26 shows that the Blue carried both the Army–Navy football game and the NBC Symphony Orchestra.
 The Town Meeting of the Air on Thursday night carried a debate among economists as to whether an economic plan for world peace was possible.